duncanturk/password-maxlength-increase/README.md

 # password-maxlength-increase
-Greasemonkey script to increase the maxlength of password input fields.
+One line Greasemonkey script to remove the maxlength of password input fields.